dimitarivanov10/Portfolio/README.md

 Welcome to my personal portfolio website!
 This is a sleek, modern, single-page application (SPA) built using **HTML, CSS, JavaScript**, and **lit-html** to showcase my projects, education, and skills in a stylish and interactive way.

+Here's a demo version, so you can see the final product without downloading it: https://dimitarivanov10.github.io/Portfolio/

 ## ✨ Features

 - Smooth scrolling navigation 🔗